Skip to main content

 Public opinion in South Korea has pressured the government and the National Assembly to take measures to prevent such incidents.

-As a result, in addition to the provisions of Article 7-2, Section 4. of the "Popular Culture and Arts Industry Development Act" above, Article 17-2, Section 4.2 of the same Act requires the Korean government to establish a support center to assist in the resolution and prevention of this problem.
+As a result, in addition to the provisions of Article 7-2, Section 4. of the “Popular Culture and Arts Industry Development Act” above, Article 17-2, Section 4.2 of the same Act requires the Korean government to establish a support center to assist in resolving and preventing this problem.

-This clause provides that the Company may provide training to artists to equip them with talents and qualities.
-However, in order for an Artist to be noticed and popular with the public, the Artist's artistic ability and physical attractiveness must be of a level and quality that is recognized by the public.
+This clause provides that the Company may train artists to equip them with talents and qualities.
+However, for an Artist to be noticed and popular with the public, the Artist’s artistic ability and physical attractiveness must be of a level and quality recognized by the public.
 Therefore, the Company should invest in the education and training of the Artists and support them in improving their level.

-However, the Artist should be aware that the Company's expenses for the Artist's education and training may be included as expenses to be deducted by the Company from the Artist's share of the profits earned from the Artist's activities after the Artist's debut.
-The Company must keep an independent accounting of these expenses in accordance with applicable law, and the Artist may request to see or be shown the accounting at any time.
-If the Company denies the Artist's request to see the accounting without valid reason, the relationship between the Company and the Artist becomes more opaque and the credibility of the Company may be compromised.
-So the Artist's request had better be treated with respect and caution.
+However, the Artist should be aware that the Company’s expenses for the Artist’s education and training may be included as expenses to be deducted by the Company from the Artist’s share of the profits earned from the Artist’s activities after the Artist’s debut.
+The Company must keep an independent accounting of these expenses by applicable law, and the Artist may request to see or be shown the accounting at any time.
+Suppose the Company denies the Artist’s request to see the accounting without a valid reason.
+In that case, the relationship between the Company and the Artist becomes more opaque, and the credibility of the Company may be compromised.
+So, the Artist’s request had better be treated respectfully and cautiously.

 * Standard contract analysis continues in the series.